sblauth/cashocs/docs/source/user/demos/shape_optimization/doc_config.rst

     * - :ini:`measure = skewness`
       - determines which quality measure is used
     * - :ini:`type = min`
-      - determines if minimal or average quality is considered
+      - determines if minimal, average, or quantile quality is considered
+    * - :ini:`quantile = 0.0`
+      - specifies the quantile if :ini:`type = quantile` is used.
     * - :ini:`remesh_iter`
       - When set to a value > 0, remeshing is performed every :ini:`remesh_iter` iterations.